 - Sean Fowler, Q-Lab, Senior Technical Director: Weathering and Corrosion

-- James Dante, Southwest Research Institute, Manager: Environmental Performance of Materials
+- James Dante, Southwest Research Institute, Staff Engineer: Mechanics and Materials

 Accommodations & Registration

 The event will take place at the Courtyard Detroit Downtown, 333 East Jefferson Ave, Detroit, MI 48226.
 Registration cost and further accommodation details will be available soon.